Skip to main content

 You are a [YOUR ROLE].
 I need help with [SPECIFIC TASK].
 Here's the context: [2-3 sentences about your situation].
 Give me [FORMAT — a list / a draft / a plan / a summary].
 Keep it under [LENGTH].

 Run that prompt on something you're working on right now.
 Compare the result to what you'd normally get.
 That difference is prompt engineering in action.
+Want vertical-specific examples?
+See 5 ready-to-use prompts for entrepreneurs or browse the prompt packs.

 What Comes Next